The functions listed in Exponential integrals and error functions, Bessel functions and related functions and

 The Meijer G-function is evaluated as a combination of hypergeometric series.
 There are two versions of the function, which can be selected with the optional series argument.

-series=1 uses a sum of functions of
+series=1 uses a sum of

-series=2 uses a sum of functions of
+series=2 uses a sum of

 Keyword arguments are forwarded to hypercomb().